What is ReDI?

 - The ability to recognize the need for mentorship, team building, team dynamics.

-The Fall 2012 program will include interactive workshops that include interactive presentations by knowledge experts, an invited guest who shares pertinent experiences to highlight the particular skill of discussion, and activities prior to each workshop that enable participants to engage with each topic.
-Fourteen faculty from across Northeastern will participate in the Fall 2012 program.
-We plan to offer the program each Fall to similar sized groups of faculty.
+The 2015-2016 academic year program will include interactive workshops that include presentations by knowledge experts, an invited guest who shares pertinent experiences to highlight the particular skill of discussion, and activities prior to each workshop that enable participants to engage with each topic.
+Nominations of faculty from across Northeastern are currently being collected for the 2015-2016 academic year program.